GregorR/ggggc/README.md

 Some of GGGGC's behavior is configurable through preprocessor definitions.
 The following definitions are available:

  * `GGGGC_COLLECTOR`: Which collector to use.
-Presently, only the "gembc" collector (generational, en-masse promotion, break-table compaction) is available, in collector-gembc.c .
+Presently, two collectors are available.
+The "gembc" collector (generational, en-masse promotion, break-table compaction) is default on most systems.
+The "portablems" (portable mark-and-sweep) collector is used by default on 16-bit systems.
    Setting this to other values will cause the inclusion of `gc-GGGGC_COLLECTOR.h` and `collector-GGGGC_COLLECTOR.c`, which together may implement alternative collection schemes.

- * `GGGGC_GENERATIONS`: Sets the number of generations. `GGGGC_GENERATIONS=1`
+ * `GGGGC_GENERATIONS`: Sets the number of generations used by the gembc collector. `GGGGC_GENERATIONS=1` will yield a non-generational collector.
-   will yield a non-generational collector. `GGGGC_GENERATIONS=2` will yield a conventional generational collector with a nursery and long-lived pool, and is the default.
+   `GGGGC_GENERATIONS=2` will yield a conventional generational collector with a nursery and long-lived pool, and is the default.
 Higher values yield more generations.

  * `GGGGC_POOL_SIZE`: Sets the size of allocation pools, as a power of two.
-   Default is 24 (16MB).
+   Default is 24 (16MB), except on 16-bit systems, where it's 12 (4KB).

- * `GGGGC_CARD_SIZE`: Sets the size of remembered set cards, as a power of two.
+ * `GGGGC_CARD_SIZE`: Sets the size of remembered set cards in the gembc collector, as a power of two.
 Default is 12 (4KB).

  * `GGGGC_DEBUG`: Enables all debugging options.